senecajs/seneca-transport/README.md

 The filter <code>plugin:color,case:ADD</code> picks out log entries of type _plugin_, where the plugin has the name _color_, and where the _case_ is ADD.
 These entries indicate the action patterns that a plugin has registered.
-In this case, there's only one _color:red_.
+In this case, there's only one, _color:red_.

 You've run this example in a single Node.js process up to now.
 Of course, the whole point is to run it a separate processes!
 Let's do that.
 First, here's the server:

 ```js
 function color() {